 One: The founders wrote the Constitution to only apply to the federal government.

 That’s right!
 The United States’ founders (Madison, Hamilton, Jefferson, Washington, etc) were not so concerned about state power (or abuse).
 They’d just won their freedom from an abusive “federal government” in England and were attempting to get as far away from consolidated power as they could.
 The result?
 Extreme mistrust of federal power.
 They knew that in order to contain the abuse that usually follows consolidated power, they must make that power accountable to something outside of itself.
 In the case of the US federal government, the Constitution was that outside power.
-It was created to contain the federal government and tell it what it could and could not do.
+It was created to confine and define federal power and tell it what it could do and by default what it could not do.
+Hence, the Constitution prevents our federal government from using arbitrary power.
 Anything not mentioned as a federal power in the Constitution would be left to the states to handle.

-I want to make sure you’re getting this.
 This means that even the Bill of Rights was not meant to protect “free speech” or “gun rights” from state government.
-The Bill of Rights was created to protect these rights only from Congress.
-In other words, if states wanted to abuse these “rights”, they had every right to do so, but the federal government did not.
+The Bill of Rights was created to protect these rights only from the federal government.
+In other words, if states wanted to abuse these “rights”, they had every right to do so (although most states couldn’t because of their own Bill of Rights), but the federal government did not.
 This specific Constitutional application changed during and after the Civil War when the Court began to hold state governments accountable to the Bill of Rights.